90barricade93/Goal-Seek-Application/README.md

 ### 5. Follow the in-app instructions
 The optmizing tool will guide you through the process of inputting.

+## Final words
+The optimal budget for the specific ad can go negative in certain scenarios.
+This can happen when the agency fee, third-party tool fee, and fixed cost for agency hours exceed the total campaign budget.
+In such cases, the tool is indicating that the specific ad should not be allocated any budget to achieve the highest possible total revenue.

+It is important to note that this is a simplified optimization tool and may not take into account all the complexities of a real-world campaign.
+It is always a good practice to review the results and consider other factors before making final decisions on budget allocation.

 ## Thank you for visiting my repository!
 I appreciate your time and interest in my project.
 If you have any feedback or suggestions, please feel free to reach out.
 I’m always eager to learn and improve!